vcoda/magma/README.md

 construction time, there are numerous methods marked with "noexcept" specifier.
 Consider, for example, VkCommandBuffer object:

 * Most of wrapper's methods don't throw any exceptions.
-* Parameters like smart pointers are passed by reference, so there is no reference counter increment/decrement.
+* Parameters like shared pointers are passed by reference, so there is no reference counter increment/decrement.
 * Thin methods around API calls are made inline.

 Command buffer's calls in release build should be as much efficient as native C API calls.